The Bankrate promise

 Federal and private student loans

-Although scholarships and grants can significantly reduce the cost of attending medical school and are quite easy to come across, they rarely cover all the costs.
-If you need more money, student loans are the next-best thing to help you bridge the financial gap.
+Scholarships and grants can significantly reduce the cost of attending medical school, but they rarely cover all the costs.
+Student loans are usually the next choice to help you bridge the financial gap.

-But when it comes to borrowing money to pay for school, make sure you look at federal student loans first.
+When borrowing money to pay for school, look at federal student loans first.
 Federal student loans tend to have lower interest rates and offer income-driven repayment options, in addition to the possibility of forgiveness — all of which aren’t available with private student loans.
 Unlike private loans, federal student loans also don’t require you to have excellent credit or a stable income to qualify, so almost anyone in good academic standing is eligible for them.

 Medical students can apply for two types of federal student loans: Direct Unsubsidized Loans and grad PLUS loans.
 Direct Unsubsidized Loans have an annual borrowing limit of $40,500 and a lifetime borrowing limit of $224,000 for medical students and currently have a fixed interest rate of 6.54 percent.
 Grad PLUS loans can be taken out for up to your full cost of attendance, as certified by your school, and currently have a fixed interest rate of 7.54 percent.